Developer Guide

 Why it is implemented this way:

-With the implementation of storing clients and orders details, the Storage
+With the implementation of storing clients and orders details, the Storage component of our application has been

 enhanced to better meet the evolving needs of our users.
 These changes not only improve the functionality of our